the-difference-engine/root-solutions/README.md

 6. Academic Articles have a title and a summary.

 **note: since publishing rights are required for academic articles, you will be provided with where to access the article.
 Popular articles have links with information regarding author, publishing date, and publication.**

+###GUI New Resource Readme:

+1. Once logged in to website, select the resources tab
+2. Scroll to the bottom of the resources page and select the 'Add New' button.
+3. Fill in all the requested information and select 'Create'.